VulcanJS/vulcan-docs/source/resolvers.md

 Learn more about resolvers in the [Apollo documentation](http://dev.apollodata.com/tools/graphql-tools/resolvers.html).

-## Higher-Order Components
+## Higher-Order Components and Hooks

-To make working with Apollo easier, Vulcan provides you with a set of higher-order components (HoCs).
+To make working with Apollo easier, Vulcan provides you with a set of higher-order components (HoCs) and hooks.

 An **HoC** is simply a function you can call on a React component to give it additional props.
 Think of it as a mechanic's assistant following along with a little toolbox, ready to hand over a screwdriver or socket wrench at the appropriate time.

+A hook provides similar enhancements, but it can be called directly within a stateless functional component.

+Both hooks and HOCs are based on Apollo [`useQuery` hook](https://www.apollographql.com/docs/react/api/react-hooks/#usequery) and thus have a similar API and behaviour.

-### withMulti
+### `useMulti` and `withMulti`

 The `withMulti` HoC is used to display lists of documents.
 It takes the following options:

 * `collection`: the collection on which to look for the `list` resolver.
 * `fragment` or `fragmentName`: the fragment to use.
 If you pass `fragmentName` instead of `fragment`, the name you passed will be used to look up a fragment registered with `registerFragment`.
+* `queryOptions`: option object passed down to the underlying Apollo [`useQuery`](https://www.apollographql.com/docs/react/api/react-hooks/#usequery) hook

 For example: